dhthwy/r/README.md

 #

+"
+I never wanted to be a jerk.

+But the type of shit you do makes me want to kill some shit.

+You knew I was in a bad spot.
+You knew I was in all kinds of bad spots.

+No fuckin schooling here with this type of shit going on.
+No way in hell.

+Maybe someone to help me sort thru some issues, help me find a way out without blowing myself up and ruining the rest of my life?

+I wasn't fucking kidding.

+Maybe it should've started with a hello rather than blacklisting.

+Cause hello was all I expected.

+Think I was gonna whine and cry cause I couldn't get more than a convo?

+I understood you had plans.

+The longer, the less there is of me... and less worth.

+That bleed needed to stop years ago.
+That support.
+So I could get thru it far ahead, instead of going down further and further.
+"

 "Things like moving, etc. Potential major issues related to these things.

 If I was doing better, these things would be far easier and less treacherous.